Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     <img src="src/1.1_29.png" width="500">

     After color refinement, WL kernel counts number of nodes with a given color.

     <img src="src/1.1_30.png" width="400">

-    The WL kernel value is computed by the inner product of the color count vectors:
+    The WL kernel value is computed by the inner product of the color count vectors (feature descriptors):

     <img src="src/1.1_31.png" width="300">

     WL kernel is computationally efficient